-Did the end-Cretaceous mass extinction event, by eliminating non-avian dinosaurs and most of the existing fauna, trigger the evolutionary radiation of present-day mammals?
-Here we construct, date and analyse a species-level phylogeny of nearly all extant Mammalia to bring a new perspective to this question.
-Our analyses of how extant lineages accumulated through time show that net per-lineage diversification rates barely changed across the Cretaceous/Tertiary boundary.
-Instead, these rates spiked significantly with the origins of the currently recognized placental superorders and orders approximately 93 million years ago, before falling and remaining low until accelerating again throughout the Eocene and Oligocene epochs.
-Our results show that the phylogenetic 'fuses' leading to the explosion of extant placental orders are not only very much longer than suspected previously, but also challenge the hypothesis that the end-Cretaceous mass extinction event had a major, direct influence on the diversification of today's mammals.
+Did the end-Cretaceous mass extinction, by wiping out non-avian dinosaurs and most of the existing fauna, trigger the evolutionary radiation of present-day mammals?
+Here we construct, date and analyse the first species-level phylogeny of nearly all extant Mammalia to bring a new perspective to this question.
+Our analyses of how extant lineages accumulated through time show that net perlineage diversification rates barely change across the Cretaceous-Tertiary boundary.
+Instead, rates spike significantly with the origins of the currently recognized placental superorders and orders ~89 million years ago before falling and remaining low until accelerating again throughout the Eocene and Oligocene.
+Our results show that the phylogenetic fuses leading to the explosion of extant placental orders are not only very much longer than suspected previously, but also challenge the hypothesis that the end-Cretaceous mass extinction event had a major, direct influence on the diversification of today's mammals.

 Molecular data and the fossil record can give conflicting views of the evolutionary past.
-For instance, empirical palaeontological evidence by itself tends to favour the 'explosive model' of diversification for extant placental mammals1, in which the orders with living representatives both originated and rapidly diversified soon after the Cretaceous/Tertiary (K/T) mass extinction event that eliminated non-avian dinosaurs and many other, mostly marine2, taxa 65.5 million years (Myr) ago^{1,3,4}.
-By contrast, molecular data consistently push most origins of the same orders back into the Late Cretaceous period5-9, leading to alternative scenarios in which placental lineages persist at low diversity for some period of time after their initial origins ('phylogenetic fuses'; see ref.
-10) before undergoing evolutionary explosions^{1,11}.
-Principal among these scenarios is the 'long-fuse model'1, which postulates an extended lag between the Cretaceous origins of the orders and the first split among their living representatives (crown groups) immediately after the K/T boundary8.
-Some older molecular studies advocate a 'short-fuse model' of diversification1, where even the basal crown-group divergences within some of the larger placental orders occur well within the Cretaceous period^{5-7}.
+For instance, empirical paleontological evidence by itself tends to favour the Explosive Model of diversification for extant placental mammals1, in which the orders with living representatives both originated and rapidly diversified soon after the Cretaceous-Tertiary (K-T) mass extinction that eliminated non-avian dinosaurs and many other, mostly marine2, taxa 65.5 million years ago (Ma)^{1,3,4}.
+By contrast, molecular data consistently push most origins of the same orders back into the Late Cretaceous^{5-9}, leading to alternative scenarios in which placental lineages persist at low diversity for some period of time after their initial origins ('phylogenetic fuses'; ref.10) before undergoing evolutionary explosions^{1,11}.
+Chief among these scenarios is the Long-Fuse Model1, which postulates an extended lag between the Cretaceous origins of the orders and the first split among their living representatives (crown groups) immediately following the K-T boundary8.
+Some older molecular studies advocate a Short-Fuse Model of diversification1, where even the basal crown-group divergences within some of the larger placental orders occur well within the Cretaceous^{5-7}.

-A partial molecular phylogeny emphasizing divergences among placental orders suggested that over 20 lineages with extant descendants (henceforth, 'extant lineages') survived the K/T boundary8.
-However, the total number of extant lineages that pre-date the extinction event and whether or not they radiated immediately after it remain unknown.
+A partial molecular phylogeny of deep placental divergences suggested that over 20 lineages with extant descendants (henceforth, 'extant lineages') survived the K-T boundary8.
+However, the total number of extant lineages that predate the extinction event and whether or not they radiated immediately after it remain unknown.
 The fossil record alone does not provide direct answers to these questions.
-It does reveal a strong pulse of diversification in stem eutherians immediately after the K/T boundary^{4,12}, but few of the known Palaeocene taxa can be placed securely within the crown groups of extant orders comprising Placentalia4.
-The latter only rise to prominence in fossils known from the Early Eocene epoch onwards (~50 Myr ago) after a major faunal reorganization^{4,13,14}.
-The geographical patchiness of the record complicates interpretations of this near-absence of Palaeocene crown-group fossils^{14-16}: were these clades radiating throughout the Palaeocene epoch in parts of the world where the fossil record is less well known; had they not yet originated; or did they have very long fuses, remaining at low diversity until the major turnover at the start of the Eocene epoch?
+It does reveal a strong pulse of diversification in stem eutherians immediately after K-T^{4,12}, but few of the known Paleocene taxa can be placed securely within the crown groups of extant orders comprising Placentalia4.
+The latter only rise to prominence in fossils known from the Early Eocene onwards (~50 Ma) after a major faunal reorganisation^{4,13,14}.
+The geographic patchiness of the record complicates interpretations of this near-absence of Paleocene crown-group fossils^{14-16}: were these clades radiating throughout the Paleocene in parts of the world where the fossil record is less well-known; had they not yet originated; or did they have very long fuses, remaining at low diversity until the major turnover at the start of the Eocene?